hatfieldlibrary/marc_data_migration/README.md

 the output of OCLC field substitution.
 The analysis of OCLC title matches includes metrics to help with determining accuracy.

-Optional flags for reports are: `--check-control-field-db`, `--duplicates`, `--check-duplicate-main`, and `--compare_oclc_numbers`.
-Several reports require use of the postgres database.
-Other reports are available when using the `--replace-fields` to update records with OCLC data.
+Some optional reports are only available when using the `--replace-fields` argument to update records with OCLC data: `--track-fields`, `--track-title-matches`.
+Other optional report run independently: `--check-control-field-db`, `--duplicates`, `--check-duplicate-main`, and `--compare_oclc_numbers`.
+Some of these reports use a relational database table.

+These reports are admittedly ad hoc and may not be useful for other projects.
+See `reporting` directory for details.

 ## OCLC API Record Harvesting
 You can harvest OCLC records in two ways.
-The common and most useful approach adds records to a postgres database using the `--database-insert` option.
-You can then use the database for subsequent processing by adding the `-db` flag and providing the database name (and optionally the password).
+The common and most useful approach adds records to a postgres database using the `--add-to-database` option.
+You can then use the database for subsequent processing by adding the `--use-database` argument and providing the database name via the `--database-name` argument (and optionally the password).
 This is recommended to speed up processing.

 If you like, you can also write OCLC records to a MARCXML file.